 Researchers are not yet sure how the RNP antibody disrupts protein production.
 However, the RNP antibody is thought to affect the nucleus of cells, where DNA is stored.
 The nucleus is also where ribonucleoproteins, the proteins this antibody targets, take part in protein production.
 Because of this role, the RNP antibody is grouped with other antinuclear antibodies.
 (Source)

 Although there has been limited research done on the RNP antibody, we do know there are correlations between high levels of RNP antibody and certain systemic rheumatic diseases such as mixed connective tissue disease (MCTD) and systemic lupus erythematosus (SLE).
-RNP antibody is also correlated with Raynaud’s phenomenon, which involves a change in color of the fingers and increased finger sensitivity to the cold.
+RNP antibody is also correlated with Raynaud’s phenomenon, in which extremities (especially fingers and toes) have increased sensitivity to the cold, often reacting with a change in color.
 (Source, Source, Source)

 What is an RNP Antibody Test?

 It may take years to diagnose an autoimmune disease, but antibody tests can speed up this process.
 Testing for RNP antibody is especially helpful in diagnosing MCTD and rheumatic diseases such as:

 - systemic sclerosis